 Assessing Quality Risks in Agile Projects

 Risk is the possibility of a negative or undesirable outcome or event.
-The level of risk is found by assessing the likelihood of occurrence of the risk and the impact of the risk.
-When the primary effect of the potential problem is on product quality, potential problems are referred to as quality risks or product risks.
-When the primary effect of the potential problem is on project success, potential problems are referred to as project risks or planning risks[Black07][vanVeenendaal12].
+The level of risk is determined by evaluating the probability of the risk occurring and the impact of the risk.
+If the potential problem primarily affects product quality, potential problems are referred to as quality risks or product risks.
+If the potential problem primarily impacts project success, potential problems are referred to as project risks or planning risks.

-- Incorrect calculations in reports (a functional risk related to accuracy)
+- Incorrect calculations in reports (a functional risk related to accuracy).

 - Slow response to user input (a non-functional risk related to efficiency and response time)

 - Difficulty understanding screens and fields (a non-functional risk related to usability and understandability)

 As mentioned earlier, an iteration begins with iteration planning, which culminates in estimated tasks on a task board.
 These tasks can be prioritized in part by the degree of quality risk associated with them.
 Tasks associated with higher risks should start earlier and require more testing effort.
 Tasks associated with lower risks should start later and require less testing effort.

 An example of how to conduct the quality risk analysis process in an agile project during iteration planning is outlined in the following steps: